• Home

 HAZARDOUS CHEMICALS

-Chemicals were used at these plants without proper personal protective equipment (PPE).
+Chemicals were used at these plants without proper Personal Protective Equipment (PPE).

 Some cancer-causing chemicals used without a respirator or gloves: